Things can feel overwhelming, especially when our whānau are experiencing distressing thoughts or manawa pā and trauma at the same time.

 - Checking in, before stepping in.
 When we’ve provided support for our loved one’s manawa pā/distressing emotions for a while, we can start to only look out for signs that things are going wrong.
 Try to spend as much time looking for signs that things are going right – that your loved one is becoming more settled, confident or their usual selves again too – it’s just as important and you might not need to step in.
 Sometimes, stepping back can be harder than stepping in.

 - Sharing the care.
 Like most things, it’s often easier to support a loved one with the help of someone else.
-As we move through the COVID-19 alert levels it may become easier to connect with hoa/friends and whānau who can help, even if it’s just to listen, share a karakia over Zoom, take out the bins or tell a funny joke now and then.
+During the COVID-19 traffic light system it may become easier to connect with hoa/friends and whānau who can help, even if it’s just to listen, share a karakia, go for a walk or tell a funny joke.
 Think about who you know and what they could offer.

 - Reaching out to hauora hinengaro/mental health services.
 Many mental health services are still available.
 Community mental health and crisis teams are still running, although they might be offering more video or phone-based rather than kanohi ki te kanohi/face-to-face services during this time.